Swiss Life: International

-With locations in Switzerland, Luxembourg, Liechtenstein and Singapore, Swiss Life International offers Private placement life insurance (a form of investment with an insurance wrapper) for high-net-worth individuals in Europe and Asia, and provides employee benefits for large corporate clients.
-The financial advisors from Swiss Life Select Austria, Czech Republic, Slovakia, Poland and Chase de Vere in the UK also operate under the Swiss Life International umbrella.
+With locations in Switzerland, Luxembourg, Liechtenstein, the Netherlands, Italy, Hongkong and Singapore, Swiss Life International offers Private placement life insurance (a form of investment with an insurance wrapper) for high-net-worth individuals in Europe and Asia, and provides employee benefits for large corporate clients.
+The financial advisors from Swiss Life Select Austria, Czech Republic and Slovakia, and Chase de Vere in the UK also operate under the Swiss Life International umbrella.

 Asset Managers

 Swiss Life Asset Managers offers institutional and private investors access to investment and asset management services.
 In Switzerland, it is one of the largest institutional asset managers and the third largest fund provider in the country.
 In Germany, Swiss Life Asset Managers significantly strengthened its position in the market with the acquisition of the real estate asset management service provider Corpus Sireo in 2014.
 The real estate management company Livit AG is also a subsidiary of the Swiss Life Asset Management entity, along with London-based Mayfair Capital Investment which was acquired in 2016.
 In 2018, Swiss Life Asset Managers acquired the German real estate company BEOS AG and in 2019 Fontavis, an investment manager for clean energy and infrastructure funds.
+In 2024, Swiss Life Asset Managers acquired the Swedish company Wilfast Förvaltning AB to strengthen its position as an institutional real estate manager in Europe and strengthen its footprint in Scandinavia.